 - Be a US Citizen or an eligible non-citizen

 - Maintain at least 6 credits

 - Demonstrate financial need

 The award amount will depend on student's financial need, the department's need, and the FWS budget.

 Due to limited funding, not all eligible students can receive the award.
 Those who meet the requirements but can't be hired due to the funding limit will be put on the waiting list for the academic year.

 It is student's responsibility to find a FWS job by reaching out to the Department in which the student is interested in working.

 Most positions are in a variety of offices on campus: Athletics, Admissions & Records, Student Activities, Biology and Chemistry labs, Cashiers Window, Financial Aid, and IT to name a few.

-Wages are at least the current federal minimum wage, but may be higher, depending on the type of work you do and skills required.
+Students will be paid at Federal Minimum Rage or local minimum wage, whichever is higher.
 No Federal Work-Study student may be paid by commission or work for free.
 The amount you earn cannot exceed your total Federal Work-Study award.
-You must complete your Work-Study time sheet and submit the signed document to the Financial Aid Office by the last day of each month.
+Students are responsible for recording the hours worked on the monthly Web-time entry account through Web Advisor and e-sign the timecard by the last working day of the month or the last date of each month.
 Pay days are the 10th of the month.